JensRantil/rewind-client/README.rst

 Rewind Client
 =============

-This is a Python client that talks to a `Rewind`_ event sourcing server.
+This is a Python client that talks to the `Rewind`_ event sourcing server.

 .. _Rewind: https://github.com/JensRantil/rewind